The Cyclades · Milos

 Want it built around you?

-Tell us when you're going to Milos, for how long, the kind of trip you want — geology-led, photography, honeymoon, a friend's group of six.
-We'll send a custom itinerary in 72 hours: hotels, restaurants, the Kleftiko boat operator, the inland-villages drive, the Sarakiniko dawn timing.
-Unlimited revisions until it's right.
+Tell us when you're going to Milos, for how long, and what kind of trip you want: geology-led, photography, honeymoon, a friend's group of six.
+We'll send a custom itinerary in 72 hours: hotels, restaurants, the Kleftiko boat operator, the inland-villages drive, the Sarakiniko dawn timing. two revision rounds included until it's right.

 $85, one time.